exasol/ai-lab/doc/user_guide/ami-usage.md

-# Using the Amazon Machine Image (AMI Edition)
+# AI-Lab AMI Edition (Amazon Machine Image)

+The ID of the AMI (Amazon Machine Image) is mentioned in the [release notes](https://github.com/exasol/ai-lab/releases/latest) and can be used to start an EC2-instance in your AWS account.

+The naming scheme is: "_Exasol-AI-Lab-${VERSION}_", e.g. "_Exasol-AI-Lab-5.0.0_"

-__Important__: The AMI is currently only available in the AWS region `eu-central-1`.
+The AMI is currently only available in the AWS region `eu-central-1`.

 If you want to use the image in another region, you need to copy it before.

 Check the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html) for details about how to copy the image.

 ## Overview